Oppression: Privilege

 Lynn Weber, among some other political theorists, argues that oppression persists because most individuals fail to recognize it; that is, discrimination is often not visible to those who are not in the midst of it.
 "Privilege" refers to a sociopolitical immunity one group has over others derived from particular societal benefits.
 Many of the groups who have privilege over gender, race, or sexuality, for example, can be unaware of the power their privilege holds.
 These inequalities further perpetuate themselves because those who are oppressed rarely have access to resources that would allow them to escape their maltreatment.
 This can lead to internalized oppression, where subordinate groups essentially give up the fight to get access to equality, and accept their fate as a non-dominant group.

 Scholar L. Ayu Saraswati highlights the potency of privilege hidden within groups generally considered oppressed.
 Such can occur within women, as second-wave feminism disproportionately focused on white women and their respective issues rather than women as a whole.
 This led to Black women and the higher level of economic challenges they were faced with being unaddressed, and often uplifted women only in a racially privileged position.
 According to Saraswati, by not fighting the presuppositions of racism, these actors in the women's movement failed to address their oppression at its root, simultaneously fighting for the issues of white women and accepting the societal structures which held Black women down.
 Even when Black feminists bring up issues of both gender and class, they often fail to account for heterosexual privilege amidst Black women, still supporting homophobic assumptions about sexuality and leaving many members of the movement behind.

 Racial oppression

 Race or racial oppression is defined as "burdening a specific race with unjust or cruel restraints or impositions.
 Racial oppression may be social, systematic, institutionalized, or internalized.
 Social forms of racial oppression include exploitation and mistreatment that is socially supported."
 In his 1972 work, Racial Oppression in America, sociologist Bob Blauner proposes five primary forms of racial oppression in United States history: genocide and geographical displacement, slavery, second-class citizenship, non-citizen labor, and diffuse racial discrimination.
 Blauner states that even after civil rights legislation abolished legally-sanctioned segregation, racial oppression remained a reality in the United States and "racial groups and racial oppression are central features of the American social dynamic".

+Roma are the most oppressed ethnic group in Europe.